joostsijm/rival_regions_calc/README.md

 ## Development

 I'll add formulas if I think they are important.
-If you'd like to see a more improvement you can open an issue or make pull request.
+If you'd like to see a more improvements you can open an issue or make pull request.